RamseyInHouse/scut/docs/content/entries/list-divided.md

 But, of course, all things are possible.

-The `$height` argument is kind of tricky: If you want a `$divider` taller than your list items, you need include a `$height` argument to ensure nice neat vertical alignment.
-See the example below for clarification.
+The `$height` argument is kind of tricky: If you want a `$divider` *taller* than your list items, you need include a `$height` argument to ensure nice neat vertical alignment.
+See the example below.

-Only the list's immediate children are divided (`ul > li`): Scut does not presume to know what you might plan to do with sub-lists.
+Only the list's immediate children are divided (`ul > li`): Scut does not presume to know what you plan to do with sub-lists.